websauna/websauna/docs/source/glossary.rst

         A project skeleton which generates a starting point for your application.
 Websauna uses `Pyramid scaffolding <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/scaffolding.html>`__ for its ``websauna_app`` and ``websauna_addon`` scaffols.

     secrets
         The secrets are passwords, API keys and other sensitive data which you want to avoid exposing.
+They are usually stored separately from the source code tree.
+Websauna has best practices how to store your secrets.
+See :ref:`secrets` in configuration documentation.

     Sentry
         Sentry is the modern error logging and aggregation platform for production servers.
 It allows you easily set alerts when errors start appear in :term:`production`. `More information <https://docs.getsentry.com/hosted/>`__.